Why do I feel emotions so intensely?

 However, there are many healthy and functioning individuals who are tremendously resourceful and managed to find a way to manifest their intensity and creativity in ways that are congruent with who they are.
 These individuals may still experience the stab of intensity-dysregulation at certain times, but through developing self-knowledge and awareness as well as having a healthy relationship with their intense emotions, they realise that they do not have to be ruled by them.
 They can live with and ride the waves of life with both passion and peace.

 Most people are not aware that people with higher than average intelligence (gifted) often struggle with emotional regulation.
 In the field of giftedness psychology, this is known as ‘emotional over-excitability’.
-Over-excitabilities are extreme intensities or sensitivities that affect the ways in which an individual experiences the world.
+Over-excitabilities are extreme intensities or sensitivities that affect the ways in which individuals experience the world.

 Traditionally, giftedness was narrowly and insufficiently defined by the IQ score.
 However, the real definition and scope of giftedness is much wider and far more complex than that.
 Gifted adults are usually a more global and sophisticated thinker.
 They do not only have a greater capacity and thirst for knowledge and discovery, but they also experience enhanced sensual experience, and they feel the fullest range of emotions to an immensely deep level.